jhallen/engfmt/README.md

     extern char *engfmt(char *d, size_t d_len, const char *s);

-	's' is pointer to zero-terimnated floating point number.
+	's' is pointer to a zero-terimnated ASCII floating point number.

-	'd'/'d_len' containt pointer and size of a buffer where to to write the result.
+	'd'/'d_len' contains pointer and size of a buffer for the result.

 	Returns 'd'.

     extern char *insert_commas(char *dst, const char *src, char sep);

-	'src' is pointer to ASCII floating pointer number
+	'src' is pointer to zero-terminated ASCII decimal or floating pointer number.

 	'dst' is pointer to a buffer.

-	Return 'dst'.
+	Returns 'dst'.

 ## Try it